 The Khoisan were the first people in Southern Africa, and their history is both fascinating and a sombre reminder on how our direct and indirect actions can bring about the decline of an entire people.

-Long before the first settlers arrived on South African shores, there were various groups of people who spread out sparsely across the land.
-These people, today called the Khoisan, were skilled hunter-gatherers and nomadic farmers who lived off the land.
-And yet, in spite of their earliest presence on the land, they’re among the country’s most persecuted people.
+Long before the first settlers arrived on South African shores, there were various groups of people that spread out sparsely across the land.
+These people, today called the Khoisan, were skilled hunter gatherers and nomadic farmers who lived off the land.
+And yet in spite of their earliest presence on the land, they’re among the country’s most persecuted people.
 And even after the fall of Apartheid in South Africa, they are among the most forgotten as well.

 Two different groups of people

-Each group had different ways and means of living off the land
+Each had different ways and means of living off the land

 The San, on the other hand, had territories covering regions as far afield as Botswana, Namibia, Zambia, Zimbabwe, South Africa and Lesotho.
-They are skilled hunter-gatherers whom most consider to be the first people living on the land known today as Botswana and South Africa.
+They are skilled hunter-gatherers who most consider to be the first people living on the land today known as Botswana and South Africa.
 San people were semi-nomadic, seasonally moving to new regions when water or animals became sparse.

 The country’s first people for two thousand years

-Climate change and the arrival of European settlers lead to their sharp decline
+Climate change, and the arrival of European settlers, began their sharp decline

-The disruption to grazing patterns, the exploitation of natural resources, the spread of imported diseases and various other conflicts had a direct impact on the population of the Khoi and the San.
+The disruption to the grazing patterns, and exploitation of the natural resources, spread of imported diseases, and various conflicts had a direct impact on the population of the Khoi and the San.
 Over the subsequent years their populations went into a sharp decline.

 The arrival of Apartheid many years later further repressed the Khoisan, and they quickly became one of the country’s most threatened cultural groups.